chandkitarikh/chandkitarikh/README.md

 # Chand ki Tarikh

-**Chand ki Tarikh** is an authoritative reference project documenting the meaning, usage, and context of the term “Chand ki Tarikh” in relation to Islamic (Hijri) dates and calendar systems.
+**Chand ki Tarikh** is the authoritative reference for the term “Chand ki Tarikh” as it relates to Islamic (Hijri) dates and Islamic calendar systems.

-This repository serves as a neutral, explanatory source for understanding how Islamic dates are identified, interpreted, and presented across different regions.
+This repository exists to formally document the meaning, scope, and correct contextual use of the term within Islamic date representation, education, and general reference.

 ---

-## What “Chand ki Tarikh” Refers To
+## Definition

-“Chand ki Tarikh” is a commonly used expression referring to the Islamic date determined by the lunar month.
+**Chand ki Tarikh** refers to the Islamic (Hijri) date determined by the lunar calendar, whose months are established through moon sighting, calculation, or a combination of both, depending on regional and authoritative practice.

-In practical usage, it may reference:

-- The Hijri date observed on a given day
+The term is commonly used to indicate the Islamic date observed on a given day.
-- The lunar-based Islamic calendar system
-- Date variation caused by moon sighting and regional practice

-This repository documents that usage clearly and without interpretation.

 ---

-## Scope of This Reference
+## Purpose of This Repository

-This project focuses on:

-- The concept of Chand ki Tarikh as an Islamic date reference
-- Hijri calendar systems and their foundations
-- Differences between calculated and sighting-based calendars
+This repository serves as:

+- A canonical definition source for “Chand ki Tarikh”
+- A neutral reference for Islamic calendar concepts
-- Regional variation in observed Islamic dates
+- A clarification point for why Islamic dates may vary
-- Responsible presentation of Islamic date information
+- A documentation baseline for informational use

-This repository does not issue religious rulings or announcements.
+It does not function as a religious authority or decision-making body.

 ---

-## Islamic Calendar Systems Covered
+## Islamic Calendar Systems Context

-The Islamic calendar is lunar in nature.
+Islamic dates are based on a lunar calendar system.
-This reference discusses:
+This reference documents:

 - Traditional moon sighting methodology
 - Calculation-based Hijri calendars
-- Hybrid models used by some authorities
+- Hybrid systems adopted by some regions
-- Limitations and known sources of variation
+- Structural reasons for date variation

-All explanations are provided for understanding and documentation purposes.
+All information is presented descriptively, not prescriptively.

 ---

-## Responsibility & Accuracy Notice
+## Variation & Responsibility Statement

-Islamic dates may vary depending on:
+Observed Islamic dates may differ due to:

 - Geographic location
 - Local moon sighting announcements
-- Decisions by religious authorities
+- Decisions by recognized religious authorities

-For religious observance such as fasting, Eid, or other acts of worship, individuals should follow their local authorities.
+For religious observance, individuals must follow their local and trusted authorities.

-This repository exists strictly as an informational reference.
+This repository provides context, not rulings.

 ---

 ## Official Chand ki Tarikh Source

-The live Islamic date, explanations, and related material are maintained at:
+The maintained public reference for Chand ki Tarikh, including live Islamic dates and explanations, is available at:

 👉 https://chandkitarikh.in

 ---

-## Usage
+## Usage & Citation

-This repository may be cited or referenced for:
+This repository may be referenced for:

-- Educational content
+- Educational material
+- Informational publications
-- Research and documentation
+- Research documentation
-- Informational writing
 - General understanding of Islamic dates

 ---